celo-org/celo-composer/README.md

 ## The Graph

+**Using the Graph is not a requirement for building a web3 application.
+It is more of a convenience for when your application is reading a lot of data from a blockchain.**

+I suggest only adding support for the Graph when you need it, avoid premature optimization.

 The `/packages/subgraphs` directory includes an example subgraph for reading data from the example `Storage.sol` contract.
 The Graph is a blockchain data indexing service that makes it easier to read data from EVM blockchains.
 You can read more about how the Graph works and how to use it in the [README here](/packages/subgraphs/README.md).

 ## 🔭 Learning Solidity